hunter-teacher-cert/methods-work-lui5c/final_lessons/lesson_00/readme.md

 ### Small warm-up activity
-Students will be asked to create a program that takes a String, <code>plaintext</code>, and prints each character on its own line.
+Students will be asked to create a program that takes a String, <code>plaintext</code>, and prints each character from that String on its own line.

+Early finishers can wrap this functionality in a function and pass plaintext to that function.

+Review warm-up activity together and make sure that students all have a minimum working example that does this.

+### Teacher delivered content
+Teacher showcases important stepping stones of the solution without showing the solution.
+Each example will include several practice examples that students must participate in.
+1. how a Caesar cipher works - (video)[https://www.youtube.com/watch?v=l6jqKRXSShI]
+2. <code>charAt()</code>
+3. casting to <code>int</code>
+4. showcase of working program